hyperdriveguy/pokelds/CONTRIBUTING.md

 # Core Developers

-Currently only consisting of @hyperdriveguy
+Currently only consisting of [@hyperdriveguy](https://github.com/hyperdriveguy)

-If you wish to become a core developer, email @hyperdriveguy with the following (or something like it):
+If you wish to become a core developer, email [@hyperdriveguy](https://github.com/hyperdriveguy) with the following (or something like it):

 > Hello,
 >
 > I am interested in becoming a core developer for Pokémon LDS!
-> I can help with (Code, Maps, Music, etc. Whatever you specialize in)
+> I can help with (Code, Maps, Music, etc. Whatever you specialize in.)
+> I have also read the Code of Conduct and agree to it's terms.
 >
 > -- Github User Name or What you wish to be called